MabiWorld/TitleKey/README.md

 You must then create and populate the new database table.

-The easiest way to do this is to run MediaWIki's standard updaters:
+The easiest way to do this is to run MediaWiki's standard updaters:

 ```sh
 php maintenance/update.php